R-54/HackerRank-CSharp/README.md

     dotnet run

-More info on .NET Core: https://dotnet.github.io/
+More info of .NET Core at https://dotnet.github.io/